-Making sure the air filter is clean and airflow isn’t lowered are the only things you can safely handle yourself.
-If you need to install a new the filter, you can speed up the melting process by disabling the system and turning on the fan.
-If you have a heat pump, you can move it to heat mode until the ice has disappeared.
+Making sure the air filter isn’t clogged and airflow isn’t lowered are the only work you can safely handle alone.
+If you need to put in a new the filter, you can speed up the melting process by switching off the system and using the fan.
+If you have a heat pump, you can move it to heat mode until the ice is gone.

-After the ice disappears, move the temp back to normal.
-If your equipment freezes repeatedly, get in touch with Barlow Service Experts to correct the problem.
+After the ice melts, move the temp back to normal.
+If your unit freezes repeatedly, call Barlow Service Experts to correct the problem.

-Here are a couple other other reasons why your system may be freezing up.
+Here are several other reasons why your system may be freezing up.

-Insufficient refrigerant—Freezing can be created by a refrigerant leak.
+Insufficient refrigerant—Freezing can be a result of a refrigerant leak.

 What leads to a leak?